Pharmacy in Practice (PIP) is a publishing firm and provides editorial, consultancy and training services to its readers.

-At the start of a quiz you will be asked to add your e-mail address.
-You do not need to do this to participate in the quiz, however it enables you to be e-mailed the answers.
+At the start of a quiz, you will be asked to add your e-mail address.
+You do not need to do this to participate in the quiz, however it enables you to be e-mailed the answers and also the creation and delivery of a personalised certificate.
 If you do add your e-mail address it will be temporarily stored on our the PIP server managed by Turriff Web.

 Weekly e-mail sign up popup

-We currently use the MailChimp service to collect and securely store your personal information if you sign up to receive our weekly e-mail.
+We currently use the Sendinblue service to collect and securely store your personal information if you sign up to receive our weekly e-mail.
 You can read about their security measures here.